How to Reduce Household Plastic: Seven Tips

-I put off writing this post for the longest time; I wanted to wait until I could boast a longer list.
-But I feel it's important to help one another along and for me to be transparent.
-I'm certainly not perfect, but these are tips that helped our family reduce household plastic.
+I put off writing this post for the longest time; I wanted to wait until my list of plastic-free successes was longer.
+But I feel it's important to help each other find solutions and for me to be transparent.
+I'm certainly not perfect, but the tips, below, helped our family reduce household plastic.
 Rest assured, it didn't happen overnight.

 Why do we need to reduce household plastic?

 Just to side step for a moment - why would you want to reduce household plastic?
 If you haven't read my post on Plastic Pollution - a Bird's-Eye View, that's a good place to start, especially for a glimpse into the relationship between plastic and our oceans.